senspace-studio/theball-lottery/README.md

 5. The indexed person in Address List 2 is the winner.
 6. The same logic is used to determine the second and third person, excluding the winner of Step 5.

-\* The Ball's operating team's address were excluded.
+\* The Ball's operating team's addresses were excluded.

 # How to run on your local